CarlFlo/bord/README.md

 100% test coverage

 ## Features
-- Detailed logging showing the time, file and line of where the logging message comes from
+- Detailed logging showing the message origin file, calling function and line.
 - Customizable.
-You can select which types of logging messages you want
+Select what types of logging messages you want
 - Simplistic.
-No configuration to get started
+No configuration to get started and easy to change how you want it

 ## Install